China's 'space dream': A Long March to the Moon and beyond

 Space station and 'Jade Rabbit'

-Following in the footsteps of the United States and Russia, China is striving to build a space station circling the planet.
+Following in the footsteps of the United States and Russia, China began planning to build its own space station circling the planet.

 In 2013, the second Chinese woman in space, Wang Yaping, gave a video class from inside the space module to children across the world's most populous country.